vitessio/website/content/en/docs/25.0/get-started/_index.md

 Choose the right installation method for your use case.
 Each option serves different needs, from local development to production deployments.

 ## Quickstart Guide (Linux)
-If you are new to Vitess, start with the local install guide to install Vitess locally for testing purposes, from pre-compiled binaries.
+If you are new to Vitess, start with the local install guide to install Vitess for testing purposes, from pre-compiled binaries.

 The [Local Install](local/) guide runs Vitess directly on Linux using pre-compiled binaries.
 Use the local install to get hands-on experience without container orchestration.